International Marketing MA

 - Improve your knowledge of different cultures and nations, to make yourself a more effective member of the international marketing community

-- Apply what you learn, as you learn, including establishing your own marketing agency, working with the local business community
+- Apply what you learn, as you learn, including working with the local business community

 - Develop transferable skills you can apply in all areas of your life, such as critical thinking, independent research, teamwork, verbal and written communication, analytical thinking and ethical practice

-- Obtain additional qualifications that will boost your CV, via online training for applications such as Google Analytics and Adwords
+- Obtain additional qualifications that will boost your CV, via online training for qualifications such as Google Analytics and Ads

 Careers and opportunities